 - a) For renewal of an FI certificate, the holder shall fulfil 2 of the following 3 requirements: - at least 50 hours of flight instruction in the appropriate aircraft category during the period of validity of the FI certificate.
-If the privileges to instruct for the IR are to be renewed, 10 of these hours shall be flight instruction for an IR and shall have been completed within the last 12 months preceding the expiry date of the FI certificate; - 2) attend an instructor refresher seminar, within the validity period of the FI certificate;

-- 3) pass an assessment of competence in accordance with Appendix 11 paragraph 3.2, within the 3 months preceding the expiry date of the FI certificate. - b) For at least each alternate subsequent renewal in the case of FI(A) or FI(H), the holder shall have to pass an assessment of competence in accordance with Appendix 11 paragraph 3.2.
+If the privileges to instruct for the IR are to be renewed, 10 of these hours shall be flight instruction for an IR and shall have been completed within the last 12 months preceding the expiry date of the FI certificate; - 2) completed relevant parts of the FI course; - 3) pass an assessment of competence in accordance with Appendix 11 paragraph 3.2, within the 3 months preceding the expiry date of the FI certificate. - b) For at least each alternate subsequent renewal in the case of FI(A) or FI(H), the holder shall have to pass an assessment of competence in accordance with Appendix 11 paragraph 3.2.